-The 20-week Online course will run from 25 April to 9 September 2022 as a fully online course which you can study from your home country.
+The 20-week online course will run from 17 April to 1 September 2023 as a fully online course which you can study from your home country.

-The 20-week Online course will include live online classes and class tasks, plus seminars and tutorials between 09:00 and 14:00 UK time (British Summertime) with additional hours of guided practice and self-study.
+The 20-week online course will include live online classes and class tasks, plus seminars and tutorials between 09:00 and 14:30 UK time (British Summertime) with additional hours of guided practice and self-study.
 Week 8 is a Reading week, with no live online classes.

-The 20-week On-campus course will run from 25 April to 9 September 2022 on campus in Cardiff.
+The 20-week on-campus course will run from 17 April to 1 September 2023 on campus in Cardiff.

 The 20-week course is for students with IELTS (Academic) 5.0 overall (with a score of 5.0 in Writing, 4.5 in Speaking and all other sub-scores at 4.0 or higher) and have a course entry requirement of IELTS 6.5 overall.

-Students who are taking the online pre-sessional course and who are not planning to travel to the UK can use a TOEFL iBT (including Home Edition) or the non-UKVI version of IELTS (Academic) or Pearson Test of English Academic to meet our entry requirements.
-View the TOEFL iBT requirements.
+Students who are taking the online pre-sessional course can use a Duolingo, TOEFL iBT (including Home Edition) or the non-UKVI version of IELTS (Academic) or Pearson Test of English Academic (including PTE Online) to meet our entry requirements.
+View the PTE, Duolingo and TOEFL iBT requirements.